instax-dutta/ZengodZ-Web-V3/readme.md

 - `lib/`:  Utility functions and libraries.
 - `public/`: Static assets such as images and logos.
 - `styles/`: Global CSS styles.

-This `readme.md` provides a basic overview of the project and should be helpful for anyone looking to understand or contribute to the codebase.